LatviaLast Updated: May 2014

 Staying in Touch on Your Trip

-When traveling during the adoption process, we encourage you to register your trip with the Department of State.
-Travel registration makes it possible to contact you if necessary.
-Whether there's a family emergency in the United States, or a crisis abroad, registration assists the relevant U.S. embassy or consulate in reaching you.
-Registration is free and can be done online.
+When traveling during the adoption process, we encourage you to enroll with the Department of State.
+Enrollment makes it possible to contact you if necessary.
+Whether there is a family emergency in the United States or a crisis in Latvia enrollment assists the U.S. Embassy in reaching you.

 If the adoptive parents and the child continue to reside in Latvia, the orphan court having jurisdiction over the child’s place of residence will monitor the adopted child’s well-being for the first two years after the adoption's finalization.

 If the adoptive parents and the child reside overseas, the Ministry requires post-adoption reports on the adopted child for two years after the adoption (one a year).
 The reports should be conducted by appropriate child welfare officials in the state where the child resides.

 We urge you to comply with Latvia’s post-adoption requirements in a timely manner.
 Your adoption agency may be able to help you with this process.
 Your cooperation will contribute to that country’s history of positive experiences with U.S. citizen parents